morrisjones/nap/README.md

 * Generate a duplicates report
 * Develop a means to manually add qualifiers from luddite directors
+* Support limited games where the rank array doesn't start with flight A

 HELP output, ./qual.py -h